 There is no standard treatment for CNS lymphoma.
 Your doctor will discuss the best treatment option for you.
 As CNS lymphoma only affects a small number of people, it is important to be treated by a hematologist/oncologist who is knowledgeable about non-Hodgkin lymphoma.
 It is important to consider getting a second opinion with a NHL expert to make sure you are aware of all treatment options.

 Possible treatment options are listed below.
-Methotrexate-based combinations have been the most successful for CNS lymphoma patients.
-These are usually given at high doses and require that the patient be hospitalized while giving the chemotherapy.
+Methotrexate-based combinations that include rituximab (Rituxan®) have been the most successful for CNS lymphoma patients.
+Methotrexate is usually given at high doses and require that the patient be hospitalized while giving the chemotherapy.
 For patients over age 60 years, radiation treatment can be extremely neurotoxic and it is important to speak to your doctor before receiving this treatment.
-Patients who have relapsed or refractory CNS lymphoma, cytarabine and topotecan may also be an option.
 Talk to your doctor about the best care for you.

 Treatment options for CNS lymphoma not related to AIDS include: